acn-sbuad/avanade-workshop/README.md

 5 minutes is a long time to wait for your function to trigger.
 Are you abel to modify the cron job to trigger every 5 second?

 ## Task 4 - Deploying the functions to Azure
-Untill now you have been running the functions locally.
+Until now you have been running the functions locally.
 This step describes how deploy the function to Azure.

 ![Deploy functions to Azure](images/deply_functions.png)

-When promted to configure your function select:
+When prompted to configure your function select:

-1. **Create new functin app in Azure..**
+1. **Create new function app in Azure..**
 2. Name: **Pick a globally unique name**
 3. Runtime stack: **.NET 5(non-LTS)**
 4. Location: **Norway East**

-Once the deployement is done you should be able see your newly created function app in the [azure portal](https://portal.azure.com/#blade/HubsExtension/BrowseResource/resourceType/Microsoft.Web%2Fsites/kind/functionapp).
+Once the deployment is done you should be able see your newly created function app in the [azure portal](https://portal.azure.com/#blade/HubsExtension/BrowseResource/resourceType/Microsoft.Web%2Fsites/kind/functionapp).

 ### Trigger functions / logs in Azure portals